carlphilipp/be-my-chef/README.md

 MongoDB and Tomcat8 must be started.

-Run as JUnit test `com.epickur.AllTests.java`.
-It will run the unit testing and integration testing.
+~~Run as JUnit test `com.epickur.AllTests.java`.
+It will run the unit testing and integration testing.~~

 ####From Maven:

 MongoDB must be started.

-Unit testing: `mvn test -P local`
+Unit testing: `mvn test`

-Integration testing: `mvn integration-test -P local`
+Integration testing: `mvn integration-test`

 ###Build
 ####From Maven:

-Generate war with Maven: `mvn warify -P local`
+Generate war with Maven: `mvn package`.
+The generated jar will be in their respective project target directory.
+The final war in `epickur-rest/target`.

-Generate documentation with Maven in local: `mvn site -P local`
+Generate documentation with Maven in local: `mvn site` and then `mvn site:stage` to aggregate all the website in one.
+Find the result in the parent project `target/stage`.

 Generate documentation with Maven and push it to AWS: `mvn site-deploy` or `mvn site:deploy` to just push it.

-Generate ApiDoc documentation, run `src/main/scripts/generate-api.bat` from Windows or `src/main/scripts/generate-api.sh` from Linux or OSX.
+Generate ApiDoc documentation, run `epickur-rest/src/main/scripts/generate-api.bat` from Windows or `epickur-rest/src/main/scripts/generate-api.sh` from Linux or OSX.

 ###Amazon Web Services